-It was a really cool experience to not only start my own business, but to start a business in the beer industry that I’m very passionate about and love the people in.
+It was a really cool experience to not only start my own business, but to start a business in an industry that I’m very passionate about and love the people who make it run.
 I’ve said it before and I’ll say it again – I’m a beer geek through and through.

 On a day trip from Boston, I was inspired to start Pints of Portsmouth – thinking it would be fun to bring people up from Boston like myself who would never heard of these breweries – or who had heard of them, but never had a safe way to get up there, drink to their hearts content, and return safely that evening.